WhaleConnect/whaleconnect/docs/testing.md

 test
 ```

-This server can be used to assess the performance of NST's core system code through its throughput measurement.
+This server can be used to assess the performance of WhaleConnect's core system code through its throughput measurement.
 It can be built with `xmake build benchmark-server`.

 This server accepts an optional command-line argument: the size of the thread pool.
 If unspecified, it uses the maximum number of supported threads on the CPU.
 When started, the server prints the TCP port it is listening on.